-This is the maintenance schedule with associated service intervals for the Kawasaki Versys 650 from 2007 to present.
+This is the maintenance schedule with associated service intervals for the Kawasaki Versys 650 from 2007 to 2014.
 It was launched in 2007 in Europe, and in 2008 in the US.

 The Versys 650 has gone through a few distinct upgrades in its lifelong period, but the engine and fundamental architecture have stayed the same (though a few parts have changed).

-- Gen 3 2015+: Re-tuned engine for 3 more kW (5 more hp), new look (twin headlights) with adjustable windscreen, updated front Showa suspension and rear KYB shock with remote pre-load adjuster, standard ABS, updated front Nissin brakes and 30mm larger rear disc
+- Gen 3 2015+ Kawasaki Versys 650: Re-tuned engine for 3 more kW (5 more hp), new look (twin headlights) with adjustable windscreen, updated front Showa suspension and rear KYB shock with remote pre-load adjuster, standard ABS, updated front Nissin brakes and 30mm larger rear disc.

 What you need to service the Kawasaki Versys 650